shumingch/gnome-email-notifications/README.md

 1. If you are getting any errors after logging in and out of gnome, try rebooting or signing back in to Google.

 1. If you are getting "Forbidden Error 403" when attempting to view Gmail emails, try changing the "Gmail account number" in the extension settings.
- Your browser will have the number of the Gmail account in the URL.
- Your first account will be at https://mail.google.com/mail/u/0 and has an account number of 0.
- Your second acount will be at https://mail.google.com/mail/u/1 and has an account number of 1.
- etc.
+Clicking the URL next to the account number should go to the correct inbox if the number is correct.

 ## Authors